robot-uprising-hq/ai-rules-mi2020/README.md

 The points are increased by collecting positive energy cores, balls, to the team's base.
 A point is given when an energy core stays inside the base and does not bounce off.
 The energy core doesn't have to be stopped to receive the point.
 After a point is given, the referee picks the energy core from the base by hand.
 Robots are not allowed to go intentionally inside their own base.

 If the team receives 3 corrupt energy cores, their base is destroyed, and the opponent wins.
 If both teams are alive at the end of a game, the team holding greater energy count will overpower their opponent and win.
-In case of a tie, the team that has collected two energy cores faster, wins.
+In the case of a tie, the team that collected the first energy core, wins.

 The round ends after 2.5 minutes or if all the energy cores are collected.